 Industry Analysis & Industry Trends

 The Iron and Steel Manufacturing industry was severely impacted by the global economic crisis.
 Revenue declined in 2009 after several years of growth, which was driven by increasing demand from downstream industries and rising steel prices.
 Demand from the industry's largest markets, automobile manufacturing and commercial building construction, dropped sharply as consumers reduced spending and businesses cut investment in new spaces.
-In the five years to 2019, the industry will benefit from stronger market conditions over the five years to 2019.
+In the five years to 2019, the industry will benefit from stronger market conditions.
 Rising consumer spending and business investment will help manufacturing and construction industries grow, bolstering sales of steel products... purchase to read more

 Industry Report - Industry Investment Chapter